oracle-samples/pgx-samples/README.md

 ****

 ## Overview <a name="overview"></a>
-This repository contains a set of examples and use cases that illustrate the the capabilities of [PGX](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix).
+This repository contains a set of examples and use cases that illustrate the capabilities of [PGX](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix).
-The use cases are are included in the [use-cases folder](use-cases) and include:
+The use cases are included in the [use-cases folder](use-cases) and include:

 * [Healthcare Fraud Detection](healthcare/README.md)
 * [Super Hero Network Analysis](superhero/README.md)

-Besides "classic" PGX use cases, we also provide illustrative examples for some advanced funcionalities, such as:
+Besides "classic" PGX use cases, we also provide illustrative examples for some advanced functionalities, such as:

 * The [PgxML library](https://docs.oracle.com/cd/E56133_01/latest/tutorials/mllib/index.html), for Graph-based ML
 * The [PGX Algorithm](https://docs.oracle.com/cd/E56133_01/latest/tutorials/algorithm/index.html) API, a high-level DSL for developing optimized graph algorithms.